mathjax/MathJax-docs/web/start.rst

 You could also read more about the details of how to :ref:`customize MathJax <web-configuration>`.

+You can also check out the :ref:`MathJax examples <web-examples>` for illustrations of using MathJax.

+..
    If you are trying to use MathJax in blog or wiki software or in some other content-management system, you might want to read about :ref:`using MathJax in popular platforms <platforms>`.

 If you are working on dynamic pages that include mathematics, you might want to read about the :ref:`MathJax Application Programming